WSU vet hospital patient receives hero’s discharge

 The vets determined the .22-caliber bullet went through the dog’s left eye and shattered his jawbone, but missed his brain.

-Chief's eye was surgically removed Tuesday afternoon without complications.
+Chief’s eye was surgically removed Tuesday without complications.
 His jawbone still needs to heal.

 According to a Moses Lake Police Department Facebook post, the agency is hopeful Chief will be able to continue as a K-9 officer, though that is unlikely.